Ohtani homers, wins to match Ruth as Angels top A's 5-1 - WHIZ News

 UP NEXT

 Struggling All-Star RHP Paul Blackburn (7-6, 4.28 ERA) pitches the series finale Wednesday afternoon for Oakland.
 Blackburn has one win over his previous eight starts.
-The Angels had not announced a starter.
+RHP Touki Toussaint (1-0, 4.32) makes his first start of the season for the Angels.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports